 Indian tribes that receive minimum needs funding must instead describe how the proposed project or activities will address the needs of the low-income households addressed in the certification that they are required to submit in their IHP pursuant to 24 CFR 1000.328.
+This description is in lieu of addressing factors #1-7 listed.

-The applicant identified some or all of the need factors listed in #1-7 above and described how the project will address each identified need factor.
+The applicant identified some or all of the need factors listed in #1-7 above and described how the project will address each identified need factor OR minimum needs.